Orange Chaat Recipe (Santra Chaat)

 Prepare The Oranges

 Step 1: Cut 8-10 mini oranges in half horizontally.
 Remove the peel completely.
-Gently remove excess white fibre (this prevents bitterness), then separate the segments carefully and set aside.
+Gently remove any excess white fibre (this prevents bitterness), then carefully separate the segments and set them aside.

 Make The Fresh Green Paste